blegat/ICCOPT_SummerSchool_2022/README.md

     1 |  +5.000000e-01 |  +0.000000e+00 |  +5.857864e-01 |  -0.000000e+00 |   0.000e+00 |   1.518e+00
 (...)
 ```
-It should automatically adapt thanks to `Revise` unless you change the definition of a `struct`, e.g., add a field to `struct Cache`.
+It should take your changes into account thanks to `Revise` unless you change
+the definition of a `struct`, e.g., add a field to `struct Cache`.
 In that case close the REPL (`Ctrl+D`), and start again.